jpellman/wiki.libjpel.so/Charities.rst

 #format rst

-Charities/organizations that I find worth giving to:
+Charities/organizations that I find worth giving to / supporting in some manner:

 * `Broad Institute`_